Arpudha-S/TravelPlannerChatbot/README.md

 ![](Screenshots/recentcache.png)

 > [!NOTE]
 > The vector database changes depending on Python version.
-For Python 3.12+ use Qdrant instead of ChromaDB.
+For Python 3.12+ versions use Qdrant instead of ChromaDB.